 What will the farm shed cost?

 As mentioned, there are a lot of variables involved in determining the cost of a new farm shed or hay shed.
-At a base rate, however, you can expect costs to include:
+At a base rate, however, you can expect costs to be around:

-Climate control, such as insulation, roof venting and skylights: $20 per square metre
+Climate control, such as insulation, roof venting and skylights: POA

 If earthworks are involved in the construction of the shed – and there are usually some required – this will also add to the cost.
 It depends on the type of terrain, but as a general guide: